vmtk/SlicerExtension-VMTK/Docs/CenterlineDisassembly.md

 # Centerline disassembly

-This module breaks down a bifurcated centerline model into parts.
+This module can split a bifurcated centerline model into multiple components.
+It can create centerline models and centerline curves.

-The centerline must have been created with the 'Extract centerline' module.
+The input centerline must have been created with the 'Extract centerline' module.

 ![CenterlineDisassembly](CenterlineDisassembly_0.png)